 Please reach out by email with (i) a cover letter discussing specifically why our lab would be a good fit for your scientific and career goals, (ii) your CV, (iii) the name and contact information of 3 references.

 Please express your interest by email, and include a copy of your CV.
-We are especially interested in post-bac research technicians willing to spend 2 years in the lab.
+We are interested in post-bac research technicians willing to spend 2 years in the lab.